After you enable vSAN, a single datastore is created. You can review the capacity of the vSAN datastore.

 - Review the vSAN datastore capacity.

 The size of the vSAN datastore depends on the number of capacity devices per ESXi host and the number of ESXi hosts in the cluster.
-For example, if a host has seven 2 TB for capacity devices, and the cluster includes eight hosts, the approximate storage capacity would be 7 x 2 TB x 8 = 112 TB.
-Note that when using the all-flash configuration, flash devices are used for capacity.
+For example, if a host has seven 2 TB for capacity devices, and the cluster includes eight hosts, the approximate storage capacity is 7 x 2 TB x 8 = 112 TB.
+When using the all-flash configuration, flash devices are used for capacity.
 For hybrid configuration, magnetic disks are used for capacity.

 Some capacity is allocated for metadata.